day-garwood/NVDA-GoldWave/readme.md

 For more information about Goldwave and keyboard commands, refer to Goldwave Manual.

+Note: Version 2.0 requires 64-bit version of Windows 7 or later and NVDA 2014.1 or later.

+## Changes for 2.0-dev

+* Support for GoldWave 6, including 64-bit version of GoldWave.

 ## Changes for 1.2

 * Fixed an issue where NVDA had difficulty announcing some edit fields.